Pirates kidnap 15 sailors in attack on Turkish container ship off Nigeria

 “Since that area is where many attacks take place, they take cautions against pirates,” said Kaya, who is also a sailor.

-Additional reporting by Tife Owolabi in Yenagoa, Nigeria and Jonathan Saul in London; Editing by William Mallard, Frances Kerry and Raissa Kasolowsky
+Additional reporting by Tife Owolabi in Yenagoa, Nigeria, Jonathan Saul in London and Gerauds Wilfried Obangome in Libreville; Editing by William Mallard, Raissa Kasolowsky and Frances Kerry

 Our Standards: The Thomson Reuters Trust Principles.